juancoob/Vegginner/README.md

 ![Vegginner](app/src/main/res/drawable-nodpi/vegginner_with_text.png)

-Nowadays, we have already learnt nobody deserves to be discriminated against people by the color of their skin, sex, religion, ideology or sexual preference, but animals, on the mere fact that are not humans and are in our food chain, are not usually treated as beings with full rights.
+Nowadays, we have already learnt nobody deserves to be discriminated against people by the colour of their skin, sex, religion, ideology or sexual preference, but animals, on the mere fact that are not humans and are in our food chain, are not usually treated as beings with full rights.
-If you have already considered veganism to change your consumption habits, fight against climate change and take part of relieving the world in hunger in your everyday life: Vegginner is here to guide you.
+If you have already considered veganism to change your consumption habits, fight against climate change and take part in relieving the world in hunger in your everyday life: Vegginner is here to guide you.

 Features
 -----